lucapette/web/notes/docs/recipes/tomato-soup.md

----
-tags:
-  - recipe
-date: "2017-01-09T00:00:00Z"
-description: A good soup for the winter.
-Easy to prepare and really delicious
-keywords: recipe, tomato, soup, creme
-title: Tomato soup
+# Tomato Soup
-aliases:
-  - /tomato-soup
----

 I invented this recipe after playing around with a few blog posts I found on tomato soups.
 I like that it's neither too spicy nor too sweet, but both characteristics are very present in the taste.
 It's easy and fast to prepare - a perfect soup for a winter evening.
-If you like wine, then a strong red is the perfect companion.
+If you drink wine, then a strong red is the perfect companion.

 ## Ingredients